 Twysted Souls Quarantine – Dozier, Alabama

 Haunted Hollow Funeral Home & Casket Company – Valley, Alabama

 In some instances, the closest place to you will actually be in another state.
 If you find yourself close to the border of Alabama, or that is where the closest big city is, there may be a haunt that is worth considering there.
 I have found these nearby states with great attractions for you to checkout in addition to those in Alabama.

 Find other fall fun things to do in Alabama in October:

 Have you been to one of these?
 Future readers would be interested in hearing what you thought.
 Did you have fun?
 Was it worth the price?
 Would you suggest it to visitors here?
 Any tips to maximize your experience?
 I’ll gladly publish what you send me and give you an over the Internet hug.

-If you are the owner or employee of a house in this directory, or one I missed and need to add, I would love to have more information about the place, photos, dates/times/hours for 2013, etc. Use the contact form to get in touch and I’ll tell you where to email your answers to these questions.
+If you are the owner or employee of a house in this directory, or one I missed and need to add, I would love to have more information about the place, photos, dates/times/hours etc. Use the contact form to get in touch and I’ll tell you where to email your answers to these questions.

 For everyone: Check out this article about Haunted Houses and Horror Movies | History of Fear.